I have some bad news for you: Your target audience is hurting your business.

 At this point, we don’t have much of the standard definition of a target audience left.
 We’ve debunked the marketing myths that are hurting businesses and understand that:

-- Customer profiles aren’t helpful
+• Customer profiles aren’t as helpful as we once thought.

-- Your customers aren’t unique
+• Your customers aren’t as unique as they may seem.

 Connecting with your customer’s desire to survive and thrive is the foundation for creating your target audience.

 There are two questions to answer to identify who you’re truly selling to.
-If you’re familiar with the StoryBrand Framework, you’ll recognize these questions.
-They come directly from the Framework.
-Here they are:

 Be specific.
 You’re not interested in how someone takes their coffee unless you sell coffee or creamer.
 Keep your answer anchored to your product.